About the (in)equivalence between holonomic versus non-holonomic theories of gravity

-The last geometrical structure we need to address is that of a metric.
-In the beginning of this section, we commented on how a metric tensor on $X$ is an element of $\Gamma (\raisebox{\depth}{\scalebox{1}[-1]{$\Lambda$}}^2X)$.
-Such a metric lives on a natural bundle and thus is holonomic in nature.
-Analogous definition can be made on using any other vector bundle over $X$.
-For instance, a non-holonomic metric $g'$ on $X$ can be defined as a symmetric $(0,2)$-tensor on $A'\left(\mathcal{V}'\right)$, \textit{i.e.}, an element in $\Gamma (\raisebox{\depth}{\scalebox{1}[-1]{$\Lambda$}}^2A'\left(\mathcal{V}'\right))$.
-Also in the beginning of this section, we made comments on how there might be topological obstructions for a local section to be smoothly glued together to form a global one.
+We also made comments on how there might be topological obstructions for a local section to be smoothly glued together to form a global one.
 On certain topologies, $\chi\left(X\right)$ plays that role.
-Luckly, if $X$ is paracompact, partition of unity can be used to always extend a local Riemannian metric into a global one on whatever vector bundle above $X$.
+Luckily, if $X$ is paracompact, partition of unity can be used to always extend a local Riemannian metric into a global one on whatever vector bundle above $X$.
 Thus, global Riemannian metrics always exist at our disposal.
-The downside of Riemannian metrics, however, is that they are all geodesically complete.
-Thus, they cannot provide good classical models for cosmology and/or black hole physics.
-Unluckly, obstructions to extend a local Lorentzian metric into a global one are more common.
-Indeed, paracompactness is only enough for non-compact topologies.
-On compact ones, paracompactness needs to be supplemented with the condition $\chi\left(X\right)=0$.
-For instance, famously even-spheres do not accept a Lorentzian structure, most notably $S^2$ and $S^4$.
+The downside is that they are all geodesically complete.
+Incapable to provide good classical models for cosmology and/or black hole physics.
+Unluckily, obstructions to extend a local Lorentzian metric into a global one are much more common.
+Paracompactness is enough for non-compact topologies.
+But on compact ones, it needs to be supplemented with the condition $\chi\left(X\right)=0$.
+Famously, even-spheres do not accept a Lorentzian structure.